 |Population increase (>20%)||36||89||40%|

-The most significant priority threats for water pollution on environmental values are urban stormwater discharge, agricultural diffuse source runoff and solid waste, marine debris and microplastics.
+The most significant priority threats to environmental values from water pollution are urban stormwater discharge, agricultural diffuse source runoff and solid waste, marine debris and microplastics (BMT WBM 2017, MEMA 2018).

-Discharge of nutrients, sediments, metals, toxins, and other chemicals and pollutants into coastal waters also occurs from the many small catchments that front the coast.
+Discharge of nutrients, sediments, metals, toxins and other chemicals and pollutants into coastal waters also occurs from the many small catchments along the coast.
 This often involves untreated urban stormwater and agricultural runoff.
-Some catchments will also have licensed discharges from industries such as those dealing with minerals production and refining; and sewage treatment plants.
+Some catchments have licensed discharges from industries such as those dealing with minerals production and refining and sewage treatment plants.
+Figure 20.5 shows licensed discharge loads of total nitrogen, phosphorus and suspended solids to open marine waters and estuaries, for those industries licensed under the load-based licensing scheme.
+This shows while the trend is relatively stable, there were two periods in recent years (2016–17 and 2018–19) where discharges increased in open coastal waters.
+The loads discharged to estuarine environments have been generally decreasing since 2011–12 with fluctuations of discharges of suspended solids tending to reflect wet and dry periods, such as El Niño and La Nina cycles.

 Urban stormwater and agricultural runoff are recognised as significant contributors of nutrients to marine waters.
 Refer to the status and trends section of this topic for detail on nutrients and water quality.
 Additional sources of coastal and marine pollutants include: